youyanggu/covid19_projections/contact.md

 # Contact

 We enourage questions, insights, and feedback.

-Please reach out to Youyang Gu on Twitter via [@youyanggu](https://twitter.com/youyanggu).
+You can reach out to Youyang Gu on Twitter via [@youyanggu](https://twitter.com/youyanggu), or fill out the form below:

 {% include contact_form.html %}